dtkalla/dtkalla/README.md

 ### Introduction

-- 👀 I’m interested in an on-site software engineering position with opportunities for growth
+- 👀 I’m interested in an on-site software engineering position with opportunities for growth.
-- 📖 I’m currently studying data structures and algorithms
+- 📖 I’m currently studying data structures and algorithms.
-- 📫 How to reach me: email me at dkalla@marlboro.edu or message me on [LinkedIn](www.linkedin.com/in/daniel-kalla)
+- 📫 How to reach me: email me at dkalla@marlboro.edu or message me on [LinkedIn](www.linkedin.com/in/daniel-kalla).
 - 🍎 Background: before I started software engineering, I worked as a math and foreign language teacher.
 I'm fluent in Spanish and French!
 - 💔 I have half a heart, but I still enjoy hiking!
-In 2019, I completed the [Camino de Santiago](https://www.responsiblevacation.com/ImagesClient/dtg-nc9430-caminoDeSantiago-FrenchWay-route-map.jpg), a 500-mile hike through Northern Spain
+In 2019, I completed the [Camino de Santiago](https://www.responsiblevacation.com/ImagesClient/dtg-nc9430-caminoDeSantiago-FrenchWay-route-map.jpg), a 500-mile hike through Northern Spain.
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📖 I’m currently working on "Book Review", a book tracking and recommendation app -->